luxploit/ida-wii-loaders/README.md

 * Identifies exported functions (prolog, epilog, unresolved).
 * Treats relocations to external modules as imports.
 * Reads other modules in the same folder as the target module to map ids to names and obtain correct import offsets.
+* Allows selecting of a `symbol map` file on analysis to load meaningful function & variable names.

 ## Apploader Loader
 Loads Apploader.img files into IDA.